 Classified employees shall be fingerprinted prior to their first day of employment.
-The District will pay for the AZ DPS fingerprint background check and will keep the records as property of the District.
-In addition, new employees shall consent to a Universal background check that will remain property of the district, includes aliases.
+The District will pay for the fingerprint background check and will keep the cards as property of the District.
+In addition, new employees shall consent to a background check that includes aliases.